HL7/fhir-omop-ig/input/pagecontent/StructureMap-EncounterVisitMap-intro.md

 **Case-by-Case Evaluation**: Conduct thorough analysis of available FHIR identifier elements and their semantic meaning within the source system context.
 This evaluation should inform the selection of appropriate target fields in OMOP while considering data integrity and compliance requirements.

-**Extension Table Implementation**: Consider developing separate facility or extension tables specifically designed to store source identifiers.
+**Extension Table Implementation**: Consider developing separate, extension tables specifically designed to store source identifiers.
 This approach preserves identifier information while maintaining the integrity of core OMOP tables and provides flexibility for complex identifier structures.

 **Selective Transformation**: In some cases, the most appropriate approach may be to exclude certain identifiers from the transformation process altogether, particularly when they provide no analytical value or when technical constraints make their storage impractical.